chrisyoung/hecks-archive/README.md

   $ curl -X DELETE http://localhost:9292/pizzas/1

 ## In Progress
-* Make a gem out of the hexagon - Chris Young
+* Deploy a pizza app using Rails

 ## Current Sprint
-* Deploy a pizza app using Rails
 * Only use invariants (move schema out of hexagon)
 * Generate Notifiers
 * Update the generators